Hackmacha007/audio/Home.md

     4. Error message when compiling: "Has no member named..." or "no matching function..."
        These errors usually indicate that commands are being run which are not available in the current configuration.
 Check the
        #defines in pcmConfig.h to ensure you are using the correct mode(s), and ensure your commands are correct.
+    5. When using an SD card, (fat16/fat32) filenames are limited to 8 characters & the file extension.